Working with Disability Services

 Canvas allows course instructors to change the exam length for an individual student.
 Detailed instructions are available on the Canvas help site.

 Canvas does not allow “stop-the-clock breaks.”
-Instead, Disability Services suggests that you add 15 minutes of additional test time for every hour of testing for any students approved for stop-the-clock breaks.
+Instead, Disability Services suggests that you add 30 minutes of additional test time for any students approved for stop-the-clock breaks.
+For example, the test length is 75 minutes; the student receives 50% additional time, or 135 minutes.
+With the stop-the-clock break accommodation, the total time for the test is 165 minutes.

 What should I do if Disability Services is administering my exams?